Belle Époque at the Racecourse!

 - Sport city

-So now 100 years have passed and the racecourse is recalling that aristocratic grand opening by getting everyone to dress up like it’s the Belle Époque, thanks to around fifty members of Kresala, who will be digging out the costumes that are brought out for the Artzainak eta Iñudeak parade so that they can be used at the first race in July.
-They are elegant, imposing and fun, as the occasion demands.
-And they encourage everyone who wants to follow their lead to dress in the style of that period for a day, to put on a bonnet hat or straw hat and go to the racecourse for a morning of horse racing, just like their ancestors did over 100 years ago.
+To get everyone in the mood, for the first race in July, the members of the Kresala company are dusting off the Belle Époque costumes that they wear at the Artzaiak eta Iñudeak parade.
+They are elegant, striking and fun, as the occasion demands.
+And they encourage everyone to follow their lead and dress in the style of that period for a day, to put on a bonnet hat or straw hat and go to the Racecourse for an afternoon of horse racing, just like the aristocracy did over 100 years ago.

 You can see the horse racing calendar here: http://www.hipodromoa.com/